 - Expertise In Mental Health Billing

-We share expertise in mental health billing and work with psychiatrists, therapists, and behavioral health clinics across the nation.
+We share expertise in behavioral health billing, telehealth billing, and psychotherapy coding and work with psychiatrists, therapists, and behavioral health clinics across the nation.

 - Compliance and Coding Accuracy

-Our team remains up-to-date with the current CPT updates and payer policies to ensure claim submissions.
+Our team remains up-to-date with the current CPT code updates, telehealth modifiers, and payer policies to ensure claim submissions.
 And they are extremely accurate in terms of selecting the right codes.

 - Maximized Reimbursements